mlward639/Unit-twelve-homework/README.md

 <img src='https://img.shields.io/badge/License-MIT-yellow.svg'>

 ## Description
 Application for managing company's employees using node, inquirer, and MySQL.
 Database schema contains 3 tables (department, role, employee).
-Command-line application allows a user to add and view departments, roles, and employees, as well as update employee roles. (bonus for update employee managers, view employees by manager; delete depts roles, and employess; View the total utilized budget of a department -- ie the combined salaries of all employees in that department)
+Command-line application allows a user to add and view departments, roles, and employees, as well as update employee roles. (bonus for update employee managers, view employees by manager; delete depts roles, and employees; View the total utilized budget of a department -- ie the combined salaries of all employees in that department)

 ## Table of Contents
  - [Installation](#installation)